 As we drove a disembodied leg rolled out from beneath her seat.
 It’s a dollar store fake purchased at Halloween.
 It looks phony but depicts bone and blood.
-I’d forgot it was there and was made to explain how I always keep goofy props on hand.
-They’re there so I have something to play with when I’m drunk or on the road and need to sleep in my car.
+I forgot it was there and was made to explain how I keep goofy props on hand.
+They’re there so I have something to play with when I’m drunk or traveling from the trunk of my car.
 Other props include a deer skull, three sets of rubber teeth, and five fake rats.
 Scattered about are rubber bugs, most of which I’ve lost over the years.
-The girl wasn’t very aware of my lifestyle and so I gave an explanation.
-“Well, sometimes I get drugs tested on me in Texas and sleep in my car with this fake leg…” Despite all this we soon fucked in a room adorned with hobo signs, these collected cardboard stories ranging from adventure to abject misery.
+The girl wasn’t aware of my lifestyle so I gave an explanation.
+“Well, sometimes I get drugs tested on me in Texas and sleep in my car with this fake leg…” Despite all this we soon fucked in a room adorned with hobo signs, these cardboard stories ranging from adventure to abject misery.

 “Sleeping somewhere warm tonight?” she repeated.

 “Nah, not tonight.”
 Her friend looked up and turned her head my way.
 There were a dozen ladies lined up out here, all late teens or early 20s.
 Perhaps this was a shelter or halfway home.

 “I’m sure.”
 I kept walking, wondering what her questions meant.
 Maybe she was trying to prostitute herself, maybe offering survival sex for somewhere to sleep.
 Maybe she just thought I was a bum drinking Bud.
 I couldn’t be sure.